 An intraocular lens implant, also called an IOL, is a clear artificial lens made of a plastic-like material that replaces the natural cataract-affected lens inside the eye during the cataract surgery.
 It lasts a lifetime and can’t be seen or felt after the surgery.
 Some of the IOLs also help to correct astigmatism and reduce reliance on glasses for certain types of tasks after the surgery.

-• Standard Monofocal implants: these are widely available lenses.
-They provide good distance vision, but glasses are needed for seeing at arm’s length and closer.
+Standard Monofocal implants: these are widely available lenses.
+They provide good distance vision, and glasses are needed for seeing at arm’s length and closer.

-In some cases, other combinations of different lens implants are required to address specific eye health and lifestyle needs, this is usually discussed with the consultant at initial consultation.
+In some cases, combinations of lens implants are required to address specific eye health and lifestyle needs, and this is usually discussed with the consultant during your initial consultation.
+Not all lens options are suitable for every patient, as the most appropriate choice depends on your individual eye health and any existing conditions.
+Your surgeon will discuss the best option for you, along with any potential side effects, at your consultation.

 Your consultant will provide individual advice based on your eye health, lifestyle and any specific needs.
 One of the key considerations is whether you would be comfortable wearing glasses for some activities or aim to be completely glasses-free after your cataract surgery.
 It may be helpful to start thinking about this before your consultation, so you can be offered the best solution for you.